Tony History, Family Crest & Coats of Arms

-Origins Available: English, Italian
+- Origins Available:

-England in the great wave of migration following the Norman Conquest of 1066.
+The name Tony was brought to England in the great wave of migration following the Norman Conquest of 1066.
 The Tony family lived in Leicestershire.
 Their name, however, is a reference to Toni, Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.

 Early Origins of the Tony family

-Leicestershire where Ralph de Toni received lands of the Lordship of Belvoir for his services as Standard bearer at Hastings in 1066 A.D.
+The surname Tony was first found in Leicestershire where Ralph de Toni received lands of the Lordship of Belvoir for his services as Standard bearer at Hastings in 1066 A.D.

-Early History of the Tony family
+Important Dates for the Tony family

 Tony Spelling Variations

-spelling variations.
+Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Tone, Toney and others.

 Early Notables of the Tony family (pre 1700)

-PDF Extended History products and printed products wherever possible.
+Another 33 words (2 lines of text) are included under the topic Early Tony Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Tony family to Ireland

-Another 89 words (6 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Some of the Tony family moved to Ireland, but this topic is not covered in this excerpt.
+More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Many English families emigrated to North American colonies in order to escape the political chaos in Britain at this time.
 Unfortunately, many English families made the trip to the New World under extremely harsh conditions.
 Overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the stormy Atlantic.
 Despite these hardships, many of the families prospered and went on to make invaluable contributions to the development of the cultures of the United States and Canada.
 Early North American immigration records have revealed a number of people bearing the name Tony or a variant listed above: